pranjal9424/DP/README.md

 Stacks & Queues	Next Smaller Element

+Heap

-Heap	Implement a Maxheap/MinHeap using arrays and recursion.
+1  Implement a Maxheap/MinHeap using arrays and recursion.
-Heap	Sort an    using heap.
+2  Sort an    using heap.
 (HeapSort)
-Heap	Maximum of all subarrays of size k.
+3  Maximum of all subarrays of size k.
-Heap	“k” largest element in an array
+5  “k” largest element in an array
-Heap	Kth smallest and largest element in an unsorted array Heap	Merge “K” sorted arrays. [ IMP ]
+6  Kth smallest and largest element in an unsorted array 7  Merge “K” sorted arrays. [ IMP ]
-Heap	Merge 2 Binary Max Heaps
+8  Merge 2 Binary Max Heaps
-Heap	Kth largest sum continuous subarrays
+9  Kth largest sum continuous subarrays
-Heap	Leetcode- reorganize strings
+10 Leetcode- reorganize strings
-Heap	Merge “K” Sorted Linked Lists [V.IMP]
+11 Merge “K” Sorted Linked Lists [V.IMP]
-Heap	Smallest range in “K” Lists
+12 Smallest range in “K” Lists
-Heap	Median in a stream of Integers
+13 Median in a stream of Integers
-Heap	Check if a Binary Tree is Heap
+14 Check if a Binary Tree is heap
-Heap	Connect “n” ropes with minimum cost
+15 Connect “n” ropes with minimum cost
-Heap	Convert BST to Min Heap
+16 Convert BST to Min heap
-Heap	Convert min heap to max heap
+17 Convert min heap to max (heap)
-Heap	Rearrange characters in a string such that no two adjacent are same.
+18 Rearrange characters in a string such that no two adjacent are same.
-Heap	Minimum sum of two numbers formed from digits of an array
+19 Minimum sum of two numbers formed from digits of an array

 Graph